WATCH: Bus driver rescues baby wandering barefoot on freeway overpass

-MILWAUKEE, Wis. --Heart-stopping video captured a bus driver rescuing a baby boy that she spotted alone on a freeway overpass last month.
+MILWAUKEE, Wis. --Heart stopping video captured a bus driver rescuing a baby girl that she spotted alone on a freeway overpass last month.

 Milwaukee County bus driver Irena Ivic spotted the child running on the side of the road just before 8 a.m. on December 22.
 The child, who was less than 1 year old, was barefoot and wearing only a onesie and diaper.